 Mayo Clinic's approach

-An integrated team of neurologists, sports medicine specialists, physiatrists, and doctors trained in brain and mental health conditions (neuropsychologists), brain imaging (neuroradiologists), brain surgery (neurosurgeons), physical therapy, occupational therapy, speech therapy, emergency medicine, and other areas offer comprehensive care to adults, adolescents and children with concussions.
+An integrated team offers comprehensive care to adults, adolescents and children with concussions.
+The team includes neurologists, sports medicine specialists, physiatrists, and doctors trained in brain and mental health conditions (neuropsychologists).
+The team also includes doctors trained in brain imaging (neuroradiologists), brain surgery (neurosurgeons), physical therapy, occupational therapy, speech therapy, emergency medicine and other areas.

-Mayo Clinic doctors trained in brain and nervous system conditions (neurologists), sports medicine, physical medicine and rehabilitation (physiatrists), and others have experience and expertise diagnosing and treating people with concussions and other brain injuries.
-Doctors have evaluated children, adolescents and adults, as well as youth, collegiate and professional athletes.
+Mayo Clinic experts trained in brain and nervous system conditions (neurologists), sports medicine, physical medicine and rehabilitation (physiatrists), and other specialties have experience and expertise diagnosing and treating people with concussions and other brain injuries.
+Specialists at Mayo Clinic have evaluated children, adolescents and adults, as well as youth, collegiate and professional athletes.

 Concussion evaluation options

-Athletes or parents can choose to share the results with their doctor, athletic trainer and other health care providers.
+Athletes or parents can choose to share the results with their health care professionals and athletic trainers.

-Mayo Clinic staff educates medical providers at local and national meetings about the importance of proper prevention, identification, treatment and rehabilitation from concussion.
+Mayo Clinic staff educates medical providers at local and national meetings about the importance of proper prevention, identification, treatment and rehabilitation of concussion.

-Mayo Clinic neurologists, sports medicine specialists and basic science researchers are studying the cellular basis of concussion and new strategies to diagnose concussion, measure brain recovery and identify new treatment strategies.
+Mayo Clinic neurologists, sports medicine doctors and brain rehabilitation specialists, along with basic science researchers, are studying the cellular basis of concussion and how a concussion influences risk for developing other medical conditions.
+They also are pursuing new strategies to prevent and diagnose concussion, measure brain recovery and develop novel treatments.

 Expertise and rankings